kgandhi04/cucumber-bdd-automation-testing/README.md

 # Cucumber BDD Automation Testing

 This repository contains a Cucumber-based BDD framework for automated testing of web applications.

 ## Features
-- Behavior-Driven Development (BDD) with Cucumber
+- Behavior-Driven Development (BDD)
 - Step definitions written in Ruby
 - Integration with Capybara and Selenium for browser automation
 - HTML reports for test results